 The RAF Benevolent Fund (RAFBF) has a strong tradition of looking after the RAF Family in the UK and overseas.
 They support all serving and former members of the RAF as well as their partners and dependent children.
 Their Advice and Advocacy service offers expert advice on benefits and help with claiming support you are entitled to.
 Visit the RAFBF website for more information.

 The Royal British Legion is a service charity supporting the Armed Forces community.
-The Legion offers help with claiming state disability benefits, such as DLA.
+The Legion offers help with claiming state disability benefits.
 Their specialist team offer support from the early stages of the process to disputing the result if needed.
 Visit The Royal British Legion's website for more information.

 Seafarers' Advice and Information Line (SAIL) is the only Citizens Advice dedicated to Naval Service Veterans.
 They provide expert telephone and email advice on benefits, debt management, housing and more.
 Visit the SAIL website for more information.